MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Target Selection

 \subsubsection{Luminous Red Galaxies (LRG)}

 As their name suggests, LRG represents the massive and (mostly) quiescent galaxies at low redshift ($z \lesssim 0.8$).
-LRG typically resides in relatively massive dark matter halos with high LSS bias, making them a promising candidate to trace the matter distribution and provide high-quality BAO measurements (e.g., \cite{Eisenstein2005, Alam2017}).
-As done for the BGS sample, we follow the LRG target selection recipe of DESI, but we avoid observing the same targets as the latter by setting a fainter magnitude limit.
-DESI adopted the $z$-band fiber magnitude $z_\mathrm{fiber} < 21.6$ cut as the primary flux-limit cut for LRG.
-Although MUST will use fiber with a different core size, we use the same Legacy Survey $z$-band fiber magnitude definition to estimate the sample density and compare it with DESI.
+LRG typically resides in relatively massive dark matter halos with high LSS bias, making them promising candidates for tracing the matter distribution and providing high-quality BAO measurements (e.g., \cite{Eisenstein2005, Alam2017}).
+Similar to the BGS sample, we explore a conceptual LRG selection using the LegacySurvey data, including the 3.4\,$\mu$m $W1$ infrared band from the NEOWISE (e.g., \cite{NEOWISE}) data, and the DESI criteria \cite{DESI_LRG}.
+We exclude possible stars with the help of the {\it Gaia} EDR3 catalogs \cite{Gaia_EDR3} and apply the \texttt{BITMASK} 1, 12, and 13 bit masks.
+In the end, MUST can achieve a 2,000\,deg$^{-2}$ LRG density by extending the $z$-band fiber magnitude from $z_\mathrm{fiber} < 21.6$ mag to $z_\mathrm{fiber} < 22.8$ mag, reaching the detection limit of LegacySurvey.
+The current selection also ignores the fiber-size difference and requires that all objects have $g$, $r$, $z$, and $W1$ observations.

-Similar to the BGS, we assume a 2,000\,deg$^{-2}$ fiber density for LRG as a bright or gray night target.
-After applying additional quality cleaning cuts, as in DESI, we can reach the desired target density using a sample with $21.6 < z_\mathrm{fiber} < 22.8$.
-Firstly, we exclude stars on the $(r - z)$ v.s. $(z - W1)$ plane: